Van Gogh (and I really need to find out his real name, but I could not use it here anyway) let Barky out super early.

 It’s time for real action to protect the youngest and most vulnerable among us.

-No parent should have to send their child to school and later identify them in a morgue.
+No parent should have to send a child to school and later identify them in a morgue.

-We need stronger gun laws, better mental health care, and safer schools to ensure our children can learn, play, and grow without fear.
+We need stronger gun laws, better mental health care, and safer schools so our children can learn, play, and grow without fear.

 This one is close to home, a neighborhood I know well.
 It's affluent and quiet.
 Sending in the National Guard won't be necessary.
 What is necessary is asking why non-military people need weapons of war?
 Is a semiautomatic, which can be converted to an automatic, something the gun crowd actually need for any purpose other than feeling tough?
 A few short months ago we had a state senator and her husband shot and killed by a demented man with weaponry.
 Now this.
 In a few days it will be forgotten until the next one.